ferdil/AdColonyCordovaDemo/README.md

 See the  [cordova-plugin-adcolony](https://github.com/ferdil/AdColonyCordovaDemo) repository on GitHub

+## Thank you

-## If you have saved some time using my work, do consider donating me something :-)
+If you have saved some time using my work,
+do consider donating me something :-)

 [Donations through PayPal gratefully accepted![paypal.me](https://www.paypalobjects.com/webstatic/paypalme/images/social/pplogo120_4_3.png)](https://www.paypal.me/LADEIRA137)